Rugvedpednekar/Database_php/README.md

 this is to explain how to establish a connection between SQL and php

 **Step1**
--First we have to create a database with a table, In this we made a database name - "school" and table "class"
+- First we have to create a database with a table, In this we made a database name - "school" and table "class"

--we made 4 col "rollno-AutoIncrement , fname-varchar255 , lname- varchar255, marks"
+- we made 4 col "rollno-AutoIncrement , fname-varchar255 , lname- varchar255, marks"

--then we established a connection with sql by entering the given details.
+- then we established a connection with sql by entering the given details.

 **Step2**